Dogfish Head Brewery

-Dogfish Head Brewery is a brewing company based in Milton, Delaware founded by Sam and Mariah Calagione and, as of 2019, owned by the Boston Beer Company.
+Dogfish Head Brewery is a brewing company based in Milton, Delaware, United States, founded by Sam and Mariah Calagione and, as of 2019, owned by the Boston Beer Company.
 It opened in 1995 and produces 262,000 barrels of beer annually.

 Select brews (including many of the brewery's seasonal and one-off selections) can be found in 31 U.S. states, plus Washington, D.C.
 Dogfish Head also licenses "Dogfish Head Alehouse" located in Gaithersburg, Maryland.
 Beer-paired food and vintage bottles of Dogfish Head's seasonal beers are available at their alehouses, as well as kegged offerings of their staple beers.
 The company also has a restaurant called Dogfish Head Brewings & Eats along with a seafood restaurant called Chesapeake & Maine that only sources seafood from the eponymous locations.
 Both are located in Rehoboth Beach, Delaware.
+In July 2014 the Dogfish Head Inn was established in Lewes, Delaware running along the Rehoboth-Lewes Canal.

 The brewery was featured prominently in the documentary Beer Wars and was the subject of the Discovery Channel series Brew Masters, which premiered Sunday, November 21, 2010.
 The brewery takes its name from Dogfish Head, Maine, where Calagione spent summers as a child.